 If you want to whip up a simple alternative to dog shampoo at home, combine:

-- half a cup of water
+- 2 cups of water

-- a fourth cup of baby shampoo
+- 1/4 cup of baby shampoo

-- and a tablespoon of baking soda.
+- and a tablespoon of baking soda